Encyclopedia of Hinduism: Development

-In early 2006, Dr. Kapil Kapoor, Professor of English and Concurrent Professor of Sanskrit Studies who had retired as rector for Jawaharlal Nehru University, Delhi the previous year, was appointed chief editor of the project.
+In early 2006, Kapil Kapoor, Professor of English and Concurrent Professor of Sanskrit Studies who had retired as rector for Jawaharlal Nehru University, Delhi the previous year, was appointed chief editor of the project.
 Physicist Varadaraja V. Raman served as one of four executive editors, for which Raman wrote on Hinduism and Science, and otherwise "served diligently, reviewing, editing, and even rewriting articles where necessary."

 Foreword

-The first volume of the encyclopedia contains a 44-page foreword by Dr. Karan Singh.
+The first volume of the encyclopedia contains a 44-page foreword by Karan Singh.
 In the opening paragraph, he writes: